FIBLAB/SlowFastSeparation/README.md

 We recommend turning on the **--parallel** option to enable parallel execution of programs with different random seeds to improve test efficiency.
-Please be careful to choose the right number of random seeds according to your computational and cache resources **--seed_num**.
+Please be careful to choose the suitable number of random seeds  **--seed_num** according to your computational and cache resources.
 The result of the experiment should be an average of multiple random seeds.